AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-initial.md

 #### Ensuring transaction uniqueness.

-- It must emit the hash of the transaction request as a nullifier.
+- It must emit the hash of the transaction request as the **first** nullifier.

 This nullifier serves multiple purposes: